JLjoestar23/visual_odometry/README.md

   <img src="./assets/KITTI_comparison.png">
 </p>

 With real data, our implementation performed really poorly, especially compared to OpenCV's methods of calculating $$\mathbf{E}$$.
-A further explanation on why it performed so poorly is in the "Limiteed and Future Work Section".
+A further explanation on why it performed so poorly is in the "Limitations and Future Work Section".

 ## Conclusion